sjgarland/YeomanGuide/Notes/HowTo/Test.md

-# Local use
+# Testing XLray

-These notes describe how to install and use a local development version of the XLray add-in for the Office 365 version of Excel.
-See the simpler [Web-based installation instructions](WebInstallation.md).
+These notes describe how to test XLray using a local web server.
+See the simpler [instructions](Use.md) for how to use XLray with a remote server.

 ## Required infrastructure